GuillaumeElias/Nutekt-MOSC/README.md

 ## License

-This project is under the BSD license (see LICENSE for more details)
+Some parts of this project are under the BSD3 license and some other parts (mosc.cpp) are under Eclipse license.